vitorbari/grpc-playground/13-crud-api-mongodb-golang/README.md

 ## 13-crud-api-mongodb-golang

 Implements a gRPC server to expose CRUD operations for a blog.
+Uses Golang and MongoDB.

 ### Installing the protocol compiler plugins for Go